Arksine/Easycam/README.md

 Building Easycam
 ========

-Easycam was built using Android Studio 1.5.1 and targets a minimum of Android API 19, with NDK r10e.
+Easycam was built using Android Studio 2.0 beta7 and targets a minimum of Android API 19, with NDK r10e.

+Note:  If you are having trouble building on windows, it is likely due to a compatibility issue with llvm-rs-cc.exe in the NDK.
+This can be resolved by navigating to
+<NDKDIR>\toolchains\renderscript\prebuilt\windows-x86_64\bin, right clicking on llvm-rs-cc.exe and
+changing the compatibility mode to Windows 7 or Windows XP SP3.

 License
 =======
-Copyright (c) 2014-2015 Eric Callahan licensed under the BSD license.
+Copyright (c) 2014-2016 Eric Callahan licensed under the BSD license.